If an illiterate is told that electricity is a good thing, but is never taught that it can electrocute him, he’s in a worse off state.

 It is possible to read part of this document and leave more confused than someone who read nothing from it.
 But I assure you, if you read the whole thing and follow the chronological arrangement of this discourse, you’ll be fine. 🙂

-This teaching, and all other variations of the rapture doctrine, have a few contradictions with the Holy Scriptures.
+This teaching, and all other variations of the rapture doctrine, have a few contradictions with Holy Scriptures and the teachings of the Church.

 The word rapture is found nowhere in the bible.
 However, it is derived from the Latin word “rapiemur” (from the root word “rapio” which gives rise to “rapturo” meaning “to be caught up”) which was gotten from the 1 Thessalonians 4:16-17: